 Containment

-Containment
+Containinent

 Increased COVID-19 quarantine period

 involving new community outbreaks from

 14 to 21 days after 84 cases were recorded

 in the northern provinces of Hai Duong and

 Quang Ninh.

 •

 •

 •

 •

 •

 •

-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment September 8 • Issued a circular amending and supplementing a number of articles of Circular No. 01/2020/TT-NHNN, directing foreign credit institutions and bank branches to reschedule debt payments, waive and reduce borrowing interest and fees, and maintain the groups in order to support customers affected by the COVID- 19 pandemic.
-(Circular 14/2021/TT-NHNN).
-Under the circular, foreign credit institutions and foreign bank branches can decide on the exemption or reduction of interest and fees in accordance with their own regulations for debts arising before August 1, 2021, where the obligation to repay principal or interest is due between January 23, 2020 - June 30, 2022, and their customers are unable to repay on schedule owing to the pandemic. • • • • • •
+Date Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance September 8 • • • Issued a circular amending and supplementing a number of articles of Circular No. 01/2020/TT-NHNN, directin foreign credit institutions and bank branches to reschedule debt payments, waive and reduce borrowing interest an fees, and maintain the groups in order to support customers affected by the COV 19 pandemic.
+(Circular 14/2021/TT-NHN Under the circular, foreign credit instituti and foreign bank branches can decide of the exemption or reduction of interest an fees in accordance with their own regulations for debts arising before Aug 1, 2021, where the obligation to repay principal or interest is due between Janu 23, 2020 - June 30, 2022, and their customers are unable to repay on scheo owing to the pandemic.
+October 19 • Reduced CIT and provided exemptions for PIT, and VAT (Resolution 406/NQ- UBTVQH14).
+A 30 percent CIT reduction applies to businesses that have revenue of less than VND 200 billion in 2021, and whose revenue for 2021 is less than in 2019; PIT and VAT exemptions apply to business households and individuals in Q3 and Q4 of 2021 for individuals and household businesses affected by the pandemic. • • • • • •